R3Conclave/conclave-core-sdk/README.md

 signed by the enclave's private signing key.
 This is equivalent to [`signer()`](https://docs.conclave.net/api/-conclave%20-core/com.r3.conclave.enclave/-enclave/signer.html) in the Java API.

-The easiest way to use and test the API is to modify the latest [hello world](https://github.com/R3Conclave/conclave-tutorials/tree/master/hello-world) and replace the Java enclave with a Python one.
-If you need any help then please do [reach out](#community) we'll be happy to help.If you also have feedback on the API then we'd love to hear it.
+Have a look at the [PyTorch sample](https://github.com/R3Conclave/conclave-samples/tree/master/pytorch) to see how this API is used.
+If you need any help then please do [reach out](#community) and we'll be happy to help.
+If you also have feedback on the API then we'd love to hear it.

 ### How it works